 - In spring of 2022, the Arboretum partnered with Practice Landscape to develop a Request for Qualifications and Request for Proposals.
 We assessed submissions from eight leading landscape architecture firms before selecting and awarding the project to Michael Van Valkenburgh Associates, based in Cambridge, Massachusetts.

-- In October of 2022, we kicked off the conceptual design process for Phase 1 entrances.
+- In October of 2022, we kicked off the conceptual design process for Phase One entrances.

-- January 21st 2023, Phase 1 conceptual design presentation and open house at Weld Hill Research Building.
+- On January 21, 2023, we presented Phase One conceptual designs during an open house at Weld Hill Research Building.

 For more information about the Entrance Improvement Project, contact: